someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ![Instance use heatmap](img/resotonotebook_heatmap.png)

-We can ingest this aggregated data into a time series database, such as Prometheus.
-This information can then be used to build diagrams of cloud resources (e.g., compute instances and storage) over time.
+We can ingest this aggregated data into a time series database, such as [Prometheus](https://prometheus.io).
+This information can then be used to build diagrams illustrating cloud resources (e.g., compute instances and storage) over time.

 ![Metrics Overview](img/metrics_overview.png)

-This allows you to [alert on trends](https://prometheus.io/docs/alerting/latest/alertmanager), like if you are projected to reach a quota or spend limit.
+This allows you to [alert on trends](https://prometheus.io/docs/alerting/latest/alertmanager)—for example, if you are projected to exceed a quota or spend limit.

 Another use case is to quickly [identify anomalies](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time) using [the 3σ rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).
-If cloud API credentials are leaked or an automated system is goes haywire, you would immediately see a spike instead of receiving an unpleasant surprise on your next cloud bill.
+If cloud API credentials are leaked or an automated system goes haywire, you would immediately see the spike instead of receiving an unpleasant surprise on your next cloud bill.
 Best of all, it works across multiple clouds and accounts!

-Resoto comes with a handy metrics component, [Resoto Metrics](/docs/concepts/components/metrics).
-[Resoto Metrics](/docs/concepts/components/metrics) takes aggregation results and exports them to [Prometheus](https://prometheus.io).

-This blog post will describe how to build a simple metrics dashboard using [Resoto Metrics](/docs/concepts/components/metrics), [Prometheus](https://prometheus.io), and [Grafana](https://grafana.com).
+Resoto comes with a handy metrics component, [Resoto Metrics](/docs/concepts/components/metrics), which takes aggregation results and exports them to [Prometheus](https://prometheus.io).
+This blog post describes how to build a simple metrics dashboard using [Resoto Metrics](/docs/concepts/components/metrics), [Prometheus](https://prometheus.io), and [Grafana](https://grafana.com).

 <!--truncate-->